 |Account Name||Enter the account name your contact’s bank account is held in.|

 |Account Number||Enter their bank account number.|

-- 8. Click Analysis.
-If you’ve created analysis groups, click the Analysis tab then choose the groups you want to assign to this contact.
+- 9. If you’ve created analysis groups, click the Analysis tab then choose the groups you want to assign to this contact to.

 This record is now available to use when entering transactions.

-- 1. If a contact record has no transactions associated with it, select the check box next to the contact.
+If a contact record has no transactions associated with it, select the check box next to the contact.
 Then click the delete button and click Yes when prompted.